Save Your Back With Proper Snow Shoveling Technique

 Try to pivot your entire body to face the correct direction prior to moving snow.
 Your back will thank you.
 Even though it may take a few extra seconds, it will help save you hours of pain that could result from the toss and twist technique.

-Hopefully these simple tips help you get through the winter pain free and ready to enjoy the beautiful weather of the spring and summer months.
+Hopefully these simple tips help you get through the winter pain free and in good shape to enjoy the beautiful weather of the spring and summer months.

 Note: Snow shoveling is fairly rigorous exercise that can strain your heart.
-Read more about how to take care of your heart during winter activities.
+Start slow and pace yourself.
+Learn more about how to take care of your heart during winter activities.